 Fuel models describe vegetation in terms of firefighting.
-Each fuel model is characterized by the amount, size, and depth of fuel.
-Fuel models, along with fuel moisture, live fuel moisture, the slope of the ground, and wind (speed and direction), are used to predict what a wildfire will do and is otherwise known as fire behavior.
+The characterization of each fuel model is defined by the amount, size, and depth of fuel.
+Fuel models, along with fuel moisture, live fuel moisture, the slope of the ground, and wind (speed and direction), predict what a wildfire will do and is otherwise known as fire behavior.

-For the 2021 CWPP update, the Northstar Fire Department had made the effort to update the forest fuel modeling analysis applying the current fuel modeling tools and to expand the boundaries for analysis.
-Two consulting firms were selected to use forest fuels modeling to help identify where forest fuels reduction should be emphasized as well as what level of treatment.
-Additionally, forest fuels modeling helped in the analysis of identifying priority areas for forest fuels reduction.
+For the 2022 CWPP update, the Northstar Fire Department had made the effort to update the forest fuel modeling analysis applying the current fuel modeling tools and to expand the boundaries for analysis.
+The choice of two consulting firms for forest fuels modeling helped show where forest fuels reduction should be emphasized as well as what level of treatment.
+Additionally, forest fuels modeling helped in the analysis of finding priority areas for forest fuels reduction.

-By comparing two different forest fuels modeling methods, it helped to determine the accuracy of the study and find relevance in priority areas for treatment.
+By comparing two different forest fuels modeling methods, it helped to decide the accuracy of the study and find relevance in priority areas for treatment.

-The first forest fuels modeling study was performed by the Conservation Science Partners, (CSP) from Truckee, California.
-The second was performed by Wildland Rx Inc. from Nampa Idaho.
+The Conservation Science Partners performed the first forest fuels modeling study (CSP) from Truckee, California.
+The second was by Wildland Rx Inc. from Nampa, Idaho.